Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Introduction

 In addition, we also propose a new dataset to improve the instruction following capability of VL embedding models, termed \emph{SynLongVideo}.
 Although the popular VL embedding models like CLIP have been widely used in video-RAG methods~\cite{abs-2411-13093,liu2025bolt}, we notice that they are still inferior in following question-like instructions, especially the ones for video clip retrieval.
 It is because they are trained on plain image-caption pairs.
 Thus, SynLongVideo is used to enhance their capability of cross-modal video clip retrieval.
 In practice, SynLongVideo exploits the available short video-question pairs to synthesize long video retrieval examples through semantic-based data mixups, \emph{i.e.}, combining short videos to form a synthesized long video based on \emph{visual relevance} and \emph{instruction divergence}.
 In this case, these synthesized examples can serve to training the instruction following capability of VL embedding models on long video understanding tasks.
 Based on SynLongVideo, we also carefully design a progressive training regime for \ours.

-To validate \ours, we apply it to five advanced MLLMs, namely LLaVA-NeXT-Video~\cite{zhang2024llavanext-video}, VILA~\cite{LinYP0SH24}, InternVL2~\cite{abs-2404-16821}, Qwen2-VL~\cite{abs-2409-12191}, and LLaVA-Video~\cite{ZhangWLLMLL25}, and conduct extensive experiments on several competitive long VideoQA benchmarks, including LongVideoBench~\cite{abs-2407-15754}, MLVU~\cite{abs-2406-04264}, TVQA-Long~\cite{AtaallahSASZDZSE24}, QaEgo4D~\cite{BarmannW22} and Video-MME~\cite{FuDLLRZWZSZCLLZ25}.
-The experimental results show that, as a plug-and-play component, \ours can greatly improve the long video understanding capability of MLLMs without structure tweaks or dedicated tuning, \emph{e.g.}, improving InternLV2 8B and Qwen2-VL 7B to the level of GPT-4o on MLVU.
-Moreover, \ours enables LLaVA-Video to understand hour-long videos with only 2.2 minutes on average, showing its great efficiency in handling long videos, well supporting its practical applications.
+To validate \ours, we apply it to three advanced MLLMs, namely LLaVA-Video~\cite{ZhangWLLMLL25}, Qwen2.5-VL~\cite{Qwen2.5-VL} and Qwen3-VL~\cite{Qwen3-VL}, and conduct extensive experiments on several competitive long VideoQA benchmarks, including LongVideoBench~\cite{abs-2407-15754}, MLVU~\cite{abs-2406-04264}, LVBench~\cite{abs-2406-08035} and Video-MME~\cite{FuDLLRZWZSZCLLZ25}.
+The experimental results show that, as a plug-and-play component, \ours can greatly improve the long video understanding capability of MLLMs without structure tweaks or dedicated tuning, \emph{e.g.}, helping Qwen3-VL 8B approach the GPT-5~\cite{abs-2601-03267} level on MLVU.
+Moreover, \ours enables LLaVA-Video to understand hour-long videos with only 1.2 minutes on average, showing its great efficiency in handling long videos, well supporting its practical applications.